 Tea for you…

-Tea – how often do you give your daily cuppa or six much thought?
-In celebration of the Jubilee teas being served across the nation, Jane Pikett celebrates Britain’s favourite beverage and serves up some recipes which include its flavoursome leaves
+Tea – how often do you give your daily cuppa, or six, much thought?
+Here we celebrate Britain’s favourite beverage and serve up some recipes which include its flavoursome leaves

-The Queen, by all accounts, holds teatime very dear.
-At 5pm each day, whether she is resident at Sandringham, Windsor, Balmoral or Buckingham Palace, everything stops and Her Majesty is brought her tea, which she pours herself and enjoys with guests or alone, according to circumstance.
+Queen Elizabeth II, by all accounts, held teatime very dear.
+At 5pm each day, whether she was resident at Sandringham, Windsor, Balmoral or Buckingham Palace, everything stopped and Her Majesty was brought her tea, which she poured herself and enjoyed with guests or alone, according to circumstance.

-HM is said to favour Earl Grey or Assam loose leaves poured from the pot into a fine china cup.
-Her former personal chef Darren Grady has said that she likes a ‘cut cake’ – i.e., one she can take a small slice from (she is famously modest in her habits and the cake will reappear each day until it is gone) served with small cakes such as eclairs or fruit tarts from which she may take a tiny nibble.
-She likes a scone and two types of finger sandwich – smoked salmon, roast beef – and always ‘jam pennies’, which are jam sandwiches cut into little rounds with a pastry cutter.
-She famously eats modestly, and it is agreed that this daily break is as much about the routine and the opportunity to draw breath as it is whatever is served with her beloved cuppa.
-See?
-She’s just like us…
+HM was said to favour Earl Grey or Assam loose leaves poured from the pot into a fine china cup.
+Her former personal chef Darren Grady said that she liked a ‘cut cake’ – one she could take a small slice from (she was famously modest in her habits and the cake would reappear each day until it was gone) – served with small cakes such as eclairs or fruit tarts from which she might take a tiny nibble.
+She liked a scone and two types of finger sandwich – smoked salmon or roast beef – and always had ‘jam pennies’ – jam sandwiches cut into little rounds with a pastry cutter.
+She famously ate modestly, and it is agreed that this daily break was as much about the routine and the opportunity to draw breath as it was whatever was served with her beloved cuppa.

 AFTERNOON TEA ETIQUETTE